How FOL005 works

 Difference in total hair counts 0 hairs/cm2 and non-vellus hair counts -9 hairs/cm2.
 Baseline counts 223 hairs/cm2 and Day 112 223 hairs/cm2.

-- Efficacious and safe hair growth stimulator in men and women
+- Efficacious and safe hair growth stimulator for men and women

-- Equal or better efficacy than existing marketed products
+- Equal or better efficacy than existing products on the market

 - Higher number of responders than minoxidil and finasteride